colebob9/spigotbuilder/README.md

 # SpigotBuilder

-The idiot-proof batch script to make a build of Spigot in the easiest way possible!
+The most advanced and user-friendly batch script to make a build of Spigot in the easiest way possible!

 Only works in Windows.

 Licenced under the MIT license